Personal Budgets (Education, Health and Care Plans)

 A request for a personal budget must be made during the planning process.

-A request for a personal budget should be made when a family are asked to state a preference for a school.
+A request for a personal budget should be made when a family is asked to state a preference for a school.

-Some children and young people with special needs or a disability access support from social care.
+Some children and young people with special needs or disabilities access support from social care.
 This may be for:

 - Help in the home